 The biggest single percentage of points for this course comes from completing regular WRITINGS assignments.
 These assignments are designed to help you reflect on the course material, your experiences outside of class and college, and stimulate new insights on becoming a more successful learner overall.
 The highest points will be received by students who demonstrate thought in writing, write at least 500 words on the assigned topic, and take care in communicating their thoughts through use of proper spelling, grammar, and complete sentences.
 Your WRITINGS papers must be typed. (see section on "Guidelines for Written Work.")
 When your assignment is returned to you, please put it in your binder.
+Save ALL WRITINGS assignments; you will use these to write your Course Reflection paper.
+Students who have all their WRITINGS assignments attached to their Course Reflection paper will receive 5 extra points on their Course Reflection assignment.
 An example of a Writing assignment can be found on D2L in the Introductions module.